cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 ## Points to note

 - If you want to enable the feature that automatically detects whether the master is down and upgrades the standby to master, you need to execute the DML twice in the system.
-- The ETCD service needs at least 2 live nodes to operate normally, while the FTS service only needs 1 live node to work correctly.
+- The ETCD service requires at least 2 live nodes to operate normally, while the FTS service only requires 1 live node.
 - The logs of the FTS node are stored in the `/tmp/fts/log` folder.